 Waste to Energy Facility

-The process burns the solid waste at 2500 degrees and reduces the solid waste by 90 percent by volume and 70 percent by weight.
-The resulting ash is biologically inert and is sent to a landfill in Klickitat County for final disposal.
+This process reduces the volume of solid waste by 90% - 70% by weight.
+The resulting ash is biologically inert and sent to a regional landfill to be used as alternative daily cover.

-We selected waste to energy over landfilling because of its waste reduction capacity and because Spokane sits on top of the region's sole-source aquifer.
-The State of Washington joined us in this effort with a $60 million investment, recognizing our facility as a preferred alternative to aging landfills.
+Our community selected waste to energy over landfilling due to its waste reduction capacity and due to Spokane's proximity to the region's sole-source aquifer.
+The State of Washington joined in this effort with a $60 million investment, recognizing our facility as a preferred alternative to aging landfills.

 Items of Interest